sarmadchandio/Med-Chat/README.md

 # MedChatBackup

-To run our project git clone this link. npm install the dependencies
+To run our project git clone this link. <br />
+npm install the dependencies

 Then u need to make the following changes.\: